valsson-group/valsson-group.github.io/_pages/members/members.md

 ## Undergraduate Students
 - Austin Thompson, Chemistry -- April 2024 to May 2025
-- Keiran Nelson, Computer Science -- April 2024 to Present
+- Keiran Nelson, Computer Science -- April 2024 to August 2025
 - Danielle Walder, Chemistry -- April 2024 to Present
 - Sachin Gordhan, Chemistry -- September 2024 to May 2025
 - Devin Williams, Chemistry -- September 2024 to Present
-- Ryan Lee, Texas Academy of Mathematics and Science (TAMS) -- September 2024 to Present
+- Ryan Lee, Texas Academy of Mathematics and Science (TAMS) -- September 2024 to May 2026
 - Bea Venice Jane Buhawe, Biochemistry -- March 2025 to Present
 - Daianna Vazquez, Chemistry -- March 2025 to July 2025
-- Suhita Sainathuni, Texas Academy of Mathematics and Science (TAMS) -- April 2025 to Present
 - Mmesoma Atani, Pre-Medical -- September 2025 to Present
 - Viraj Shrivastava, Texas Academy of Mathematics and Science (TAMS) -- September 2025 to Present
 - Jacquilyn Ly, Biochemistry -- November 2025 to Present
+- Samanvita Meka, Texas Academy of Mathematics and Science (TAMS) -- May 2026 to Present

 ## Graduated PhD Students
 - Dr. Pradip Si, PhD Student at the University of North Texas, Graduated in December 2025.